7 people rescued from Puyallup River, officials say

 Of the people who were rescued, two were in the water, and two small children wearing life jackets were on an inner tube, East Pierce Fire announced in a Twitter post.
 The group was rescued about 5 p.m.

-Pierce County sheriff's spokesman Gary Sanders, a member of the department's swiftwater rescue team, said the people were on rafts and inner tubes tied together when some began to lose air.
+Pierce County sheriff's spokesman Gary Sanders, a member of the department's swift-water rescue team, said the people were on rafts and inner tubes tied together when some began to lose air.

 Sanders advised against tying rafts or inner tubes together when floating rivers.